bhargavanaidu135/SamplePythonFlask/README.md

 STEP5:
 ## Push the Docker Image to Docker Registry

 Login to Docker Hub-
-create PAT --> go to https://hub.docker.com --> login to your account --> go to account settings --> Generate a Personal Access Token with READONLY access --> copy and save it in a secure place for feature use.
+Create PAT --> Go to https://hub.docker.com --> login to your account --> go to account settings --> Generate a Personal Access Token with READ,WRITE access --> copy and save it in a secure place for feature use.
 Instead of directly exposing docker hub credentials on the CLI, it's a best practice to use them as environment variables.

 ```
 export DOCKERHUB_PAT="<your-personal-access-token>"
-echo $DOCKERHUB_PAT | docker login -u bhargav135 --password-stdin
+echo $DOCKERHUB_PAT | docker login -u <dockerUserName> --password-stdin
 unset DOCKERHUB_PAT
 ```
 Push the image-